rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

 Simple as that.
 Same applies for entity/document objects.
-Instead of hard-to-read gettter mocks, use real objects with real values and types:
+Instead of hard-to-read getter mocks, use real objects with real values and types:

 ```diff
 -$user = $this->createMock(User::class);